percwg/perc-wg/double/draft-ietf-perc-double.md

 ~~~~~

 If present, the PT and SEQ parts of the OHB contain the original payload type
 and sequence number fields, respectively.
-The E2EExtLen portion represents the
-number of octets in the RTP header extension (following the length field) that
-should receive E2E protection, as an unsigned integer in network byte order.
-The final octet of the OHB specifies whether these fields are present, and the
+The final octet of the OHB specifies
-original value of the marker bit (if necessary):
+whether these fields are present, and the original value of the marker bit (if
+necessary):

 {align="left"}
 ~~~~~